vdasu/lighter-r/README.md

     -f <file> : Define which logic library you want to use

-See the "README-lighter" file (which is the original readme content for the vanilla LIGHTER) for more information.
+See the paper on LIGHTER for more information.

 ### Examples ###